DellESI/RackManager-Docs-Published/man_pages/RMconfig_MAN.md

 However, note that users can run the command with specific options/arguments to configure a single subsystem, or to start, stop, or restart a service for debug (e.g. `RMconfig -s <subsystem> config` or `RMconfig -s <subsystem> restart` ).

+Additionally, note that certain subsystem configurations (such as RMMgtNetwork) may require a system reboot in order to fully take affect.
+If you want the system to auto-reboot following completion of the RMconfig action, you can use the "-R" option.

 All events will be logged to `/var/log/rackmanager/RMconfig.log`

 ## Usage: